shovalf/QGCN/README.md

 -> Parameters file for each part of the algorithm.
 Example files can be found in "params" directory (different for binary/multiclass).
 Notice that if an external file is not provided, you should put the associated parameters as None.

-Once you have these files, to QGCN_model->qgcn_activator.py and run it according to your params file.
+Once you have these files, go to QGCN_model->qgcn_activator.py and run it according to your params file.

 The datasets can be download here: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets .
 Notice the format we have used.